What is midazolam nasal?

 How should I use midazolam nasal?

 Follow the directions on your prescription label and read all medication guides or instruction sheets.
 Never use midazolam nasal in larger amounts, or for longer than prescribed.
-Tell your doctor if you feel an increased urge to use more of midazolam.
+Tell your doctor if you feel an increased urge to use more of this medicine.

 Never share this medicine with another person, especially someone with a history of drug addiction.
 MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep the medicine where others cannot get to it.
 Selling or giving away this medicine is against the law.